-Until 2019, many, if not all, professional societies and groups of experts advocated use of probiotics with documented efficacy for the management of acute gastroenteritis (6, 9-11).
-Currently, the recommendations differ, possibly reflecting negative (null) studies questioning the efficacy of some strains with previous positive recommendations (12, 13).
+Until 2019, many, if not all, professional societies and groups of experts advocated use of probiotics with documented efficacy for the management of acute gastroenteritis (6,9-11).
+Currently, the recommendations differ, possibly reflecting negative (null) studies questioning the efficacy of some strains with previous positive recommendations (12,13).

-In 2020, the ESPGHAN Working Group (WG) on Probiotics and Prebiotics identified (search date: September 2019) 16 systematic reviews and metaanalyses published since 2010, which included more than 150 RCTs (14).
-The WG made weak (also known as conditional) recommendations for (in descending order in terms of the number of trials evaluating any given strain): Saccharomyces (S) boulardii (low to very low certainty of evidence); Lactobacillus rhamnosus (currently known as Lacticaseibacillus rhamnosus, hereafter L rhamnosus) GG (very low certainty of evidence); Lactobacillus reuteri (currently known as Limosilactobacillus reuteri, hereafter L reuteri) DSM 17938 (low to very low certainty of evidence); and L rhamnosus 19070-2 & L reuteri DSM 12246 (very low certainty of evidence).
+In 2020, the ESPGHAN Working Group on Probiotics and Prebiotics identified (search date: September 2019) 16 systematic reviews and meta-analyses published since 2010, which included more than 150 RCTs (1).
+The WG made weak (also known as conditional) recommendations for (in descending order in terms of the number of trials evaluating any given strain): Saccharomyces (S) boulardii (low to very low certainty of evidence); L rhamnosus GG (very low certainty of evidence); Lactobacillus reuteri (currently known as Limosilactobacillus reuteri, hereafter L reuteri) DSM 17938 (low to very low certainty of evidence); and L rhamnosus 19070-2 & L reuteri DSM 12246 (very low certainty of evidence).
 The WG made a strong recommendation against Lactobacillus helveticus R0052 & L rhamnosus R0011 (moderate certainty of evidence) and a weak (conditional) recommendation against Bacillus clausii strains O/C, SIN, N/R, and T (very low certainty of evidence).